christopherfujino/dart-loop-benchmark/README.md

 You can execute the `test.sh` script, which will run `main.dart` both as JIT from source and then as an AOT-compiled application.

+The following are the results from being run on an x64 Linux system:

 ```
 $ ./test.sh
 Testing with JIT from source...